New puppy: Exercise and Socialisation

 Try to introduce them to other dogs in a relaxed environment, and be sure to keep some treats to hand to distract them if they get over-excited or anxious.
 Keep a close eye on early interactions, and be prepared to intervene if there are any signs of aggression.
 Try to introduce them to dogs of all sizes and ages, so they can learn how to interact with younger energetic dogs, and older dogs who might be a little more relaxed.
 The more social interactions your puppy has in this early period, the better equipped they will be to deal with varied social situations in the future.

 • New people – You want your puppy to meet lots of different people during the early months of their lives.
 Introduce them to people of all ages (including children), and make sure that they get used to both males and females.
 If possible, introduce them to people in wheelchairs, people riding bicycles or skateboards, and people pushing buggies or shopping trolleys.
-In much the same way as with other dogs, variety in these early interactions will prepare your puppy to feel confident around all sorts of people and in all sorts of situations in the future.
+In much the same way as with meeting other dogs, variety in these early interactions will prepare your puppy to feel confident around all sorts of people and in all sorts of situations in the future.
 Try to keep these interactions relaxed, and be sure to keep an eye on your puppy’s body language, so that you can intervene if they are becoming overwhelmed.

 The first few months with your new puppy can be incredibly fun and exciting, but this time is also extremely important.
 Start out nice and slowly, and try to make sure that every new experience and interaction that your puppy has is a positive one.
 By ensuring that they are introduced to a wide range of different places, people, and dogs, you can help them to form positive associations and enable them to grow up into happy adult dogs, with good social skills!